SadKnightEr/djangogirls/README.md

 # Django Girls
-Django site created by tutorial on: https://tutorial.djangogirls.org/
+Django site created by tutorial on: :heart: https://tutorial.djangogirls.org/
 ## What do you need to start?
 * Install python
 * Install venv